 \subsection{Main results: outline of the proofs}

 In the following, $C,c,...$ denotes constants with possibly different values at different occurrences.
-Moreover, the symbol $\lesssim$ means that the left side is bounded by a constant times the right side, while $\asymp$ means left side bounded above and below by constants times right side.
+Recall that the symbol $\lesssim$ means that the left side is bounded by a constant times the right side.
+Meanwhile, the symbol $\asymp$ means the left side is bounded above and below by constants times the right side.

 \begin{proof}[Proof of Theorem \ref{thm:thm-1}] For this result, all the unknown quantities appearing in the risk bounds \eqref{eq:evalue-bound_x} and \eqref{eq:efunction-bound_x}, as well in the diagonal correction $\widehat d_N(s,t;h)$, defined in \eqref{diag_corr_eq} and used to build $\widehat \Gamma(s,t;h)$, are supposed given.
 Let us consider another infeasible covariance function estimator, that is